 The Stanley Classic Legendary Vacuum Thermos Bottle Review

 The Stanley Classic Legendary line of vacuum thermos bottles has been around since 1913 and is arguably the original insulated bottle.
-But, is this over 100-year-old design still competitive in 2020?
+But, is this over 100-year-old design still competitive today?

 Read on to find out!